Medical records condensation: a roadmap towards healthcare data democratisation: Results

-We further inspect the distribution shifting by computing euclidean distances between samples.
-We plot in Fig. \ref{fig: dist_hist} the histogram of euclidean distances within the original train sets and the distance histogram from the condensed instances to the original, respectively.
+We further inspect the distribution shifting by computing Euclidean distances between samples.
+We plot in Fig. \ref{fig: dist_hist} the histogram of Euclidean distances within the original train sets and the distance histogram from the condensed instances to the original, respectively.
 Across all three datasets, the distances within the original data are significantly less than those from condensed to the original.
 For example, the distances between most MIMIC-III original samples fall between $0.4$ and $0.9$, while the distances from condensed instances to the original ones significantly increased to the scope of $1.3$ and $1.4$.
 In other words, any condensed-to-original distance is around two times longer than the original-to-original, indicating that condensed points inhabit space distant from the original span.
 Similar distribution divergences can also be observed from the histograms of PhysioNet-2012 and Coswara in Fig. \ref{fig: dist_hist}, in which the distances between condensed and original samples significantly surpass those between original ones.
-With the shifted distribution, sharing condensed data can prevent privacy leaks that persist in sharing individual-level data of realistic distributions.
+With the shifted distribution, democratising condensed data can be free of possible patient re-identifications that persist in sharing individual-level data of realistic distributions.